 - I was concerned that I’d burn my fingers in the summer heat, but I haven’t really had a problem with that since they come off the line easily and quickly.

 - There are two notches in the each pin that allow for larger and smaller amounts of fabric and, therefore, grip on the line.

-Their springs do sometimes pop out and even my son has a hard time getting them back in but they’re far more sturdy that their Chinese brothers and of much higher quality.
+Their springs do sometimes pop out but they’re far more sturdy that their Chinese brothers and of much higher quality.
 These things will never wear out.
-I just have to make sure that I keep track of the springs on the few occasion when they pop out so that my husband can put them back together.
+I just have to make sure that I keep track of the springs on the few occasion when they pop out so that we can put them back together.

 Do you have a favorite clothespin I should try?
 Or a line drying tip to share with other readers?
 Remember, you’re cool tips often get featured in our weekly newsletter – sign up below if you aren’t receiving that and would like to!

 If you need more green living inspiration for your home and homestead, please read the Green the Homestead chapter of our book, The Do It Yourself Homestead.
 Don’t have your own copy?
 No worries, we wrote one just for you – click here to learn more.
 If you’d like a FREE sample from that chapter, simply email me at Tessa@gmail.com.